Tsendiin Nyamdorj: Life

 Nyamdorj was born 1956 in the Malchin sum of Uvs Aimag (province).
+Nyamdorj is a member of the Dörvöd tribe.

 He studied law in Leningrad and made his degree in 1981.
 After that he worked as an attorney general.
 From 1988 he worked for the council of ministers.
 Between 1990 and 1992 he was deputy minister of justice.
-Since 1992 he is a member of Parliament for the Mongolian People's Revolutionary Party (MPRP), representing constituency #39 in the Uvs Aimag.
+Since 1992 he is a member of Parliament for the Mongolian People's Revolutionary Party (changed name to the Mongolian People's Party in 2010), representing the 39th constituency in Uvs Aimag.

 From 2000 to 2004 he served as Minister of Justice and the Interior.

-In 2005 he succeeded Nambar Enkhbayar as the Chairman of the State Great Khural.
-In April 2007, the constitutional court decided that Nyamdorj had violated the constitution by unilaterally changing the text of several laws from the version approved by parliament.
+In 2005, he succeeded Nambaryn Enkhbayar as the Chairman of the State Great Khural.
+In April 2007, the Constitutional Court of Mongolia decided that Nyamdorj had violated the constitution by unilaterally changing the text of several laws from the version approved by parliament.
 The DP fraction demanded that Nyamdorj resign, but the MPRP dominating the parliament tried to help him to keep his position as chairman.
 He resigned on June 12, 2007.